CIS 24053 INTRODUCTION TO INFORMATION SYSTEMS AND DIGITAL TECHNOLOGIES 3 Credit Hours

 CIS 44295 SPECIAL TOPICS IN INFORMATION SYSTEMS 3 Credit Hours

-(Repeatable for credit) Special topics course on newest advances in information systems technology and how they support business activities.
-New and emerging topics in information systems are presented in an experimental way, with the content of the course changing from one offering to the other.
+(Slashed with CIS 54295) (Repeatable for credit) Special topics course on the newest advances in information systems and how they support business activities.
+New and emerging topics in information systems are presented experimentally, with the content of the course changing from one offering to another.

 Schedule Type: Lecture